Vermont Data Broker Registry 2026: How to Opt Out + H 211 Update

 The Vermont Attorney General retains enforcement authority.
 Violations may result in civil penalties.
 The bill also treats violations as unfair or deceptive trade practices under Vermont consumer protection law.

-How Vermont H 211 Compares to California’s Delete Act
+How the Enrolled Vermont H 211 Compares to California’s Delete Act

 |---|---|---|